sircharlo/meeting-media-manager/docs/_posts/2013-01-04-bug-feature.md

 ### How do I report an issue or bug I encountered?

-If ever you run into any issues with MMM, please use <a href="https://github.com/sircharlo/meeting-media-manager/issues/new?labels=bug,from+app&template=bug_report.md" target="_blank">GitHub Issues</a> to report it.
+If ever you run into any issues with M³, please use <a href="https://github.com/sircharlo/meeting-media-manager/issues/new?labels=bug,from+app&template=bug_report.md" target="_blank">GitHub Issues</a> to report it.
 Bug fixes are issued on a regularly basis, usually monthly.

 ### How can I request new features?